Nate Grey: Return

-Nate resurfaces once more, in a small town, where his presence causes several of the inhabitants to dreamwalk and continuously repeat "I'm an X-Man."
-Norman Osborn sends his team of X-Men, consisting of Mimic, Weapon Omega, Dark Beast and Mystique, to investigate and to raise public opinion.

-As Norman's X-Men investigate, both Mimic and Omega are overwhelmed with Nate's energies and go on a rampage leaving Mystique and Dark Beast alone with a patient that they were examining.
-Shortly Nate once more takes physical form, much to Beast's shock and horror, believing Mystique to be his mother Jean Grey, since she had taken her form.
+Nate resurfaces in a small town, where his presence causes several of the inhabitants to dreamwalk and continuously repeat "I'm an X-Man."
+Norman Osborn sends Mimic, Weapon Omega, Dark Beast, and Mystique, to investigate and to raise public opinion.
+As Osborn's X-Men investigate, both Mimic and Omega are overwhelmed with Nate's energies and go on a rampage, leaving Mystique and Dark Beast alone with a patient that they were examining.